Near Real-time Full-wave Inverse Design of Electromagnetic Devices: Results

-To overcome this limitation, we can apply the current equivalence theorem to represent any given configuration of the optimization region with polarization current densities, which create fields identical to those that would be generated by the original metallic structure in response to an excitation source, as illustrated in Fig. \ref{fig:doms_curreq}(d).
-In particular, the fields generated by such equivalent polarization current densities do obey superposition, whereas the original metallic tiles do not.
-Furthermore, the static components of the design can be encoded into a numerical Green function matrix that maps equivalent current densities to electric fields in the optimization region.
-This allows the performance of candidate designs to be evaluated by solving a linear system whose size is equal to the number of discretized field components in the optimization region only, as opposed to the full simulation environment.
+To overcome this limitation, we apply the current equivalence theorem to represent any given configuration of the optimization region with polarization densities, which create fields identical to those that would be generated by the original device in response to an excitation.
+Arbitrary current densities and the fields that they produce are linear and obey superposition.
+This allows candidate designs to be evaluated by solving a linear system whose number of unknowns is equal to the size of the optimization region only, as opposed to the full simulation environment.
+The interactions between the optimization region and the static components of the design are encoded into a numerical Green's function, a matrix that maps current densities to electric fields in the optimization region.

+We introduce the current equivalence concept using pixelated metallic devices, in which a grid of tiles, each of which may be filled with metal or left open, forms the optimization region.
+Such devices are readily modeled via finite-difference methods, where each tile comprises a rectangular array of Yee cells, as shown in Fig. \ref{fig:doms_curreq}(a), and the polarization densities and electric fields found with current equivalence are co-located on the edges of Yee cells.
+The concept of solving for the unknown polarization densities with a candidate design is depicted in Fig. \ref{fig:doms_curreq}(b), and utilizing the numerical Green's function is shown in Fig. \ref{fig:doms_curreq}(c).
+Although we only consider metal in our optimization region for practical demonstration, this technique can be used with any arbitrary complex permittivity distribution to represent lossy metals and/or dielectrics, as discussed in Supplementary Note \ref{supp:pngf_curreq_ext}.